alesti/cluster-in-a-box/alu-rails.md

 - A M5 thread cutter (to grind threads into the end of a profile) and
 - A steel needle to apply marks for measurements.

-I am a desperate stick welder lookalike (on agriculture equipement and other big game stuff) and i am able to handle an angle grinder, but i do not consider me as a metal guy, but hey - its only Albert „Al“uminium Borland and there is also a tools chapter later to describe that better.
+I am a desperate stick welder (on agriculture equipment and other big game stuff) and i am able to handle an angle grinder, but i do not consider me as a metal guy, but hey - its only Albert „Al“uminium Borland and there is also a tools chapter later to describe that better.